Kearney Case Interview: Complete Prep Guide (2026)

 Step 5: Test Your Hypothesis

-Since Kearney cases are heavily quantitative, expect to do a significant amount of math in this stage.
-Structure your calculations before you start, talk through your work out loud, and use round numbers when possible to avoid mistakes.
+Since Kearney cases are heavily quantitative, expect to spend a lot of this stage on case interview math.
+Structure your calculations before you start, talk through your work out loud, and use round numbers where possible to avoid mistakes.

 Step 6: Deliver a Recommendation